renovatebot/renovate/readme.md

 For GitLab, log into [app.renovatebot.com/dashboard](https://app.renovatebot.com/dashboard) for a convenient way to add Renovate Bot to your project.
 Currently the GitLab app is free for both public and private repositories.
 [More details on the GitLab App installation](https://docs.renovatebot.com/install-gitlab-app/).

 For Azure DevOps, visit the Visual Studio Marketplace and install the [Renovate Me](https://marketplace.visualstudio.com/items?itemName=jyc.vsts-extensions-renovate-me) extension in your organisation.
 From there you can create a pipeline with the `RenovateMe` task.
 [More details on how to configure the pipeline](https://marketplace.visualstudio.com/items?itemName=jyc.vsts-extensions-renovate-me).
+Note: This extension is created and maintained personally by a Renovate developer/user so support requests relating to the extension itself cannot be answered directly in the main Renovate repository.

 ## Configuration